OpenNaja/cobra-tools/README.md

 Get the latest source code [here](https://github.com/OpenNaja/cobra-tools/archive/master.zip) and unzip to a folder of your choice.

 You need to have installed:
 - [Python 3.7-3.11 x64 bit](https://www.python.org/downloads/windows/) (**make sure you add it to the system path during installation;** 32 bit versions of python will hit their memory limit trying to read large OVLs, so 64b is recommended.)
 - [Microsoft Visual C++ Redistributable 2017 x64](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) (needed for texture conversion - you will likely have this installed already)
 - [Microsoft Visual C++ Redistributable 2013 x86](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) (needed for lua decompile - x86 version for now)

+**Python 3.10 has a bug loading large files and will not be supported.
+If you are using Python 3.10 please uninstall that python version, or update to 3.11 (preferred) or downgrade to 3.7 **

 #### Install python dependencies
 - open a command shell and execute the following lines:
 ```